miguelrizzog96/Queue_Simulation_Python/README.md

 *Written by: Miguel Angel Rizzo Gonzalez*
 ![](https://user-images.githubusercontent.com/69512046/93006624-747df780-f52c-11ea-9b3a-8e0f97714b87.jpg)

+##  Project Overview:
+- ***Generated a Simulation model that outputs the performance measures, such as average length, average waiting time, utilization of the system, etc. to provide information for designing or improving service facilities.***
+- ***Showed that using this approach, system changes and different layouts can be tested without actually having to carry them out physically.***
+- ***Simulated over 1000 customer arrivals using Python

 ## Why Study Queues?
 **Waiting to be attended is part of daily life.
 We wait in restaurants, we do a